9½ Weeks: Home media

-In 1998, MGM Home Entertainment released an "uncut, uncensored version" on DVD that was 117 minutes.
+In 1998, MGM Home Entertainment released the film on video with apparently 3½ minutes of additional footage.
+An "uncut, uncensored version" was released on DVD by Warner Home Video on September 16, 2008 with a running time of 117 minutes.
 The film was released by Warner Home Video on Blu-ray in the United States on March 6, 2012.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 58% based on 24 reviews.
 The website's critics consensus reads, "9 1/2 Weeks famously steamy sex scenes titillate though the drama unfolding between the beddings is relatively standard for the genre."
+Metacritic, which uses a weighted average, assigned the a score of 50 out of 100, based on 13 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 The film was championed by some critics.
 Roger Ebert praised the film, giving it three and a half stars out of four, stating: "A lot of the success of 9½ Weeks is because Rourke and Basinger make the characters and their relationship convincing".
 He further elaborated by saying that their relationship was believable, and unlike many other characters in other erotic films at that time, the characters in this movie are much more real and human.

 Over time, some critics and audiences have warmed to the film thanks to its success in the rental market.
 It performed very well in Europe, particularly in Italy, France and also in Latin America.
 Its success in France was so strong that it played for five years at a Paris cinema, earning approximately $100 million.
 In São Paulo, Brazil, it played for 30 months in the cult movie house Cine Belas Artes from 1986 to 1989.

 Accolades

-The film was nominated for three categories at the 1986 Golden Raspberry Awards, Worst Actress (Kim Basinger, who lost to Madonna for Shanghai Surprise), Worst Original Song ("I Do What I Do" by Jonathan Elias, John Taylor, Michael Des Barres, which lost to "Love or Money" from Under the Cherry Moon), and Worst Screenplay (Patricia Louisianna Knop, Zalman King, Sarah Kernochan, which lost to Howard the Duck).
+The film was nominated for three categories at the 7th Golden Raspberry Awards, Worst Actress (Kim Basinger, who lost to Madonna for Shanghai Surprise), Worst Original Song ("I Do What I Do" by Jonathan Elias, John Taylor and Michael Des Barres, which lost to "Love or Money" from Under the Cherry Moon), and Worst Screenplay (Patricia Louisianna Knop, Zalman King and Sarah Kernochan, which lost to Howard the Duck).
 The film gained a huge following on home video, and in spite of its reception, both Basinger and Rourke became huge stars.